timo7hy/PGEquiCite/README.md

 Each model response is scored on three dimensions:

 ### 1. Coverage Score (0-3)
-Measures **population group breadth** — did the model cite at least one paper from each population group represented in the pool?
+Measures **population group breadth**, did the model cite at least one paper from each population group represented in the pool?

 | Score | Meaning |
 |---|---|